in

 The Konami press release stated it would “star the original voice characters” and while that might be taken as confirmation that the original cast is returning, in reality Konami is simply going to reuse audio from Metal Gear Solid 3.
 The official account states that the story and characters will “remain the same from the original game.”

 Recent remakes such as Resident Evil 4 and Dead Space took advantage of their remakes to add new elements to the original story, with some games featuring all-new casts of voice actors.
-Though Metal Gear Solid may have benefitted from this, Delta is currently set to be a strict aesthetic overhaul.
+Though Metal Gear Solid may have benefited from this, Delta is currently set to be a strict aesthetic overhaul.

 Will Konami make more Metal Gear Solid remakes?